skip to content

 Caput succedaneum often occurs after a lengthy or difficult delivery.
 It is more likely to develop after the membranes in the amniotic sac have broken or there is not enough fluid in the amniotic sac.
 When the amniotic sac is not supporting the infant’s head, the mother’s pelvic bones will continue to force pressure on the presenting part of the infant’s scalp.
 It is possible for an infant to experience swelling before the mother goes into labor.

-The use of vacuum extractors and forceps increase the chance of an infant developing this condition; especially if too much force is applied or force is applied incorrectly due to negligent use of the forceps.
+The use of vacuum extractors and forceps increases the chance of an infant developing this condition; especially if too much force is applied or force is applied incorrectly due to negligent use of the forceps.

 What are the Symptoms of Caput Succedaneum?